If You Use A Condom Are You Still A Virgin? | Clear Truths Revealed

 Many people believe virginity loss is tied exclusively to penetration regardless of contraception use.
 From this angle, using a condom does not preserve virgin status because the defining act—penetration—has occurred.

 Others argue that since condoms prevent semen from entering the partner’s body and reduce risks associated with sex, they somehow preserve aspects of virginity or delay its loss.
-This view tends to mix biological facts with personal values or emotional significance attached to sex.
+This view tends to mix physical facts with personal values or emotional significance attached to sex.

 The Hymen Myth and Virginity